brenordv/rusted-toolbox/crates/tool-lookup/readme.md

 A simple, fast CLI utility to search for a text snippet inside files in a directory.
 It supports recursive or current-folder-only scanning, uses file-extension filtering, and configurable output formatting.

+Right now, it's just a simple case-insensitive substring search.
+No regex or fancy features.
+Maybe some other time.

 ## Features
 - Case-insensitive substring search
 - Recursive search or current directory only